Sienci-Labs/Resources/longmill/assembly/lm-assembling-add-ons.md

 1. Cut a 48” x 48” x ¾” MDF sheet into five pieces of 6” wide planks, and two pieces of 5 ½ ” wide planks.
 1. Lay out the T-tracks and planks on the table, and fasten them down with wood screws.
 The machine will sit on top of the 5 ½” planks, as the 6” planks are arranged between them.
 They should be fastened with screws at least 1” in length.
 Leave about 1” of space between the screws and the ends of the MDF planks.
 1. To ensure your planks are flat against your table, drill counterbore holes in the middle of the 5 ½” planks.
-You can use the LongMill or a counterboring bit to create the holes, making sure you have removed enough material to recess the screw heads and surface the MDF planks at least 1mm deep.
+You can use the LongMill, a counterboring bit, or a larger drill bit to create the holes, making sure you have removed enough material to recess the screw heads and surface the MDF planks at least 1mm deep.
 Then fasten them down with wood screws.
-1. Complete the rest of the Table Mounting process as described in the LongMill Resources page: <a href="https://resources.sienci.com/view/lm-table-mounting/" target="_blank" rel="noopener">https://resources.sienci.com/view/lm-table-mounting/</a>
+1. Complete the rest of the Table Mounting process as described previously if not yet done: <a href="https://resources.sienci.com/view/lm-table-mounting/" target="_blank" rel="noopener">https://resources.sienci.com/view/lm-table-mounting/</a>
-1. Surface the MDF planks, as described in the LongMill Resources page: <a href="https://resources.sienci.com/view/lm-surfacing-wasteboard/" target="_blank" rel="noopener">https://resources.sienci.com/view/lm-surfacing-wasteboard/</a>
+1. Surface the MDF planks, as you would normally conduct wasteboard surfacing: <a href="https://resources.sienci.com/view/lm-surfacing-wasteboard/" target="_blank" rel="noopener">https://resources.sienci.com/view/lm-surfacing-wasteboard/</a>
-1. Mount your clamps onto your newly installed T-track table, and enjoy!
+1. Mount your clamps or clamping system onto your newly installed T-track table, and enjoy!

 ## The T-Clamp System